-This is a comprehensive and challenging 21-month program that provides education and dedicated to national certification in abdominal, OB/GYN and vascular sonography.
-The program has an intensive clinical experience that prepares the future sonographer for their chosen profession and a registry review section that compliments the credentialing process.
+This is a comprehensive and challenging 18-month program that provides formal didactic education and clinical education in abdominal, OB/GYN and vascular sonography The program has an intensive clinical and simulation experience that prepares the future sonographer for their chosen profession and a registry review section that compliments the credentialing process.

 The school is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and programmatically reviewed and approved by the Joint Review Commission on Education in Diagnostic Medical Sonograhy.
-Graduates may choose to continue their education towards an additional certification in echocardiography or breast imaging through a six-month extension program.
+Graduates may choose to continue their education towards preparing for an additional certification in echocardiography or breast imaging through a six-month extension program.